Audacity or Mendacity?

 and unfaithful husband who hires prostitutes to sate his lust.
 Sadly, Josh also helps promote

 the anti-gay ministry of Ray Comfort and Living Waters.

 Why are gays the focus of the Audacity movie?
 Why insult us?
 There are famous adulterers and fornicators among Ray's supporters, about whom Ray could have made his movie.
 Will we ever see a movie from Ray about the tsunami of sexual sin

-among heterosexual Christians in conservative churches?
+Probably not.
+They're too busy going after gays and lesbians, to repent of the sexual sins in their own lives or to preach against the sexual sins in their own churches.
 III.
 Ray Comfort's false teaching, which says homosexuality is the exact equivalent of the Greek word, arsenokoitai, in 1 Cor 6:9.

 In the Audacity movie, the lead character Peter tells a bold lie: "It is true that the word, homosexuality, wasn't in there (the Bible) because the word hadn't been invented yet.
 It was coined sometime around 1900 but the original Greek word that was in there, that's the exact equivalent to the modern word of homosexuality